 - Enhancing rearing habitats by adding cover and complexity with woody debris and riparian vegetation.

-Salmon River Restoration Council www.srrc.org info@srrc.org 530-462-4665 Stop by the Watershed Center in Sawyers Bar when you're passing through for more information, maps, tee shirts & WiFi access.
+Salmon River Restoration Council info@srrc.org 530-462-4665 /ww.srrc.org

+Stop by the Watershed Center in Sawyers Bar when you're passing through for more information, maps, tee shirts & WiFi access.

 How can you help?